DEVELOPMENTAL PHYSIOLOGY

 United States

-Tools for Genetic Studies in Zebrafish.
-The Trans-NIH Zebrafish Coordinating Committee and 17 participating Institutes at NIH list a new Program Announcement (PAR-02-142) in the NIH Guide entitled, "Tools for genetic studies in Zebrafish" that solicits applications for research designed to exploit the power of mutagenesis screening in zebrafish in order to detect and characterize genes, pathways, and phenotypes of interest in development and aging, organ formation, behavior, and disease processes.
+Tools for Genetic Studies of Zebrafish The Trans-NIH Zebrafish Coordinating Committee and 17 participating Institutes at NIH list a new Program Announcement (PAR-02-142) in the NIH Guide entitled, "Tools for genetic studies in Zebrafish" that solicits applications for research designed to exploit the power of mutagenesis screening in zebrafish in order to detect and characterize genes, pathways, and phenotypes of interest in development and aging, organ formation, behavior, and disease processes.

-Developmental Neuroscience
+Developmental Systems

 The National Institute on Aging (NIA) supports research and research training related to aging.
 The Institute supports basic biological, neuroscientific, behavioral and social research on aging as well as intervention studies and clinical geriatric research.
-For current NIA funding opportunities: http://www.nia.nih.gov/funding.

 Back to top